aerofractal/rdmusic-blog/README.md

 ## Building

-To create a production version of your app:
+To create a production version of the blog:

 ```bash
 bun run build